AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-02-23-A-guide-to-Hexagonal-Grids-in-P5JS.md

 Interestingly, John Conway coined it the <a href='https://en.wikipedia.org/wiki/Hexagonal_tiling'>hextille</a>.
 Which also has a nice ring to it, but I couldn't find out why, when or for what purpose he gave it this name.
 I assume he was studying different types of tilings.
 Hence, for geometric purposes we could also call it a 'hexagonal tiling' or 'hexagonal tesselation'.
 Note that the field of <a href='https://en.wikipedia.org/wiki/Tessellation'>Tesselation</a> is not only interesting to those looking to decorate their bathroom, but it is in fact a vast and incredibly interesting field of mathematics.
 You can dip your toes into it with this <a href='https://www.youtube.com/watch?v=48sCx-wBs34&ab_channel=Veritasium'>Veritasum</a> video.
 Lastly, we could also call it a 'Honeycomb' due to it's resemblance to a beehive's structure.
 Which term do you think is the most appropriate one?

-Terminology aside, I've made a list of three methods that one can use for the construction of such a grid:

-1. Drawing a hexagon in p5
-2. Grid Method
-3. Spiral Method 1
-4. Spiral Method 2
-5. Recursive Method

 <div class="row gtr-50 gtr-uniform">
 	<div class="col-6">
 		<span class="image fit" style="margin: 0 0 1em 0; padding: 0 0 0 0;">